-Okteto gives you instant cloud environments to code and collaborate in your Kubernetes cluster.
+Okteto keeps your local development workflow untouched, but magically integrated in your Kubernetes cluster.
 Write code using your favorite IDE, and see the results directly in the cloud.
-No commit or push required.
+No commit, build or push required.

 This example shows how to leverage Okteto to develop a Go application directly in a Kubernetes cluster.
 It will be deployed using raw Kubernetes manifests.